 AP PHOTOS: Hong Kong's June 4 candlelit vigil over the years

+HONG KONG -- No one attended the annual candlelight vigil in Hong Kong’s Victoria Park remembering the deadly crackdown in Beijing's Tiananmen Square in 1989 on Friday as Hong Kong police cordoned off parts of the park, including football fields and basketball courts, to prevent any gatherings.

+Police arrested an organizer of the vigil earlier in the day and warned people not to attend the banned event as authorities mute China’s last pro-democracy voices.

-HONG KONG -- For decades, Hong Kong has been one of just two cities in China allowed to mark the bloody crackdown on pro-democracy protesters in Beijing’s Tiananmen Square.
+For decades, Hong Kong has been one of just two cities in China allowed to mark the bloody crackdown on pro-democracy protesters in Tiananmen Square.

 In 1989, hundreds of thousands of protesters gathered in the square calling for democracy, less censorship and greater freedom of speech.